acntech/frontend-patterns/express-simple-server/README.md

 # Expressjs simple web server

-Simpel expressjs server for å enkelt mocke rest tjenester under utvikling
+Simpel Express.js server that hosts a Json REST api for simple testing with client code.